japgolly/learning/recursion-blog/02-cata.md

 It's often referred to as a fold over your data structure.
 Examples that sum or count values are very common.
-An example of the concept straight of out Scala stdlib would be `List(1, 3, 7).foldLeft(0)(_ + _) == 11`.
+Conceptually speaking, an example using Scala stdlib would be `List(1, 3, 7).foldLeft(0)(_ + _) == 11`.
-As you'll see below, folds and catamorphisms are capable of much more than calculating numbers.
+As you'll see, folds and catamorphisms are capable of much more than calculating numbers.

 The definition of catamorphism is: